Ladanakonechna/ln-website/collaborations.md

 <br> Curated with Bettina Klein
 <br>
 <br>
-Co-curator of [Creating Ruin] (https://creatingruin.net/), an online collection of works by artists and researchers focusing on issues of the past
+Co-curator of [Creating Ruin](https://creatingruin.net/), an online collection of works by artists and researchers focusing on issues of the past
 <br> Curated with Kateryna Badianova
 <br>